kadircet/COWNotifier/README.md

 is self-explanatory.
 Then run driver.py.

 ### Bot Side
-/start - Create a record within the server for the followlist
+/start - Create a record within the server for the followlist<br/>
 /add TOPICNAME - Adds topic to your followlist, in addition to exact
                  topic name, it also tries to match the name by prepending metu.ceng. or metu.ceng.course. to the given parameter, a spesific help for METU CENG users.
-Can be tweaked within newsreader.py's closest fuction.
+Can be tweaked within newsreader.py's closest fuction.<br/>

-/delete TOPICNAME - Deletes given topic from your followlist
+/delete TOPICNAME - Deletes given topic from your followlist<br/>

-/list - Shows your followlist entries.
+/list - Shows your followlist entries.<br/>

-/help - Prints out command's and basic info about usage
+/help - Prints out command's and basic info about usage<br/>

 ---